3 Ingredients For A Successful Strategic Plan

-Strategic planning can be a difficult process for companies to get right, especially if there is difficulty translating these plans into actions within an organisation.
+Strategic planning can be a difficult process for companies to get right, especially if there is difficulty translating these plans into actions within an organization.
 After all, an ineffective strategic plan is unlikely to provide ongoing support for a company that is aiming for high growth.

 To combat these challenges, many companies are now looking for ways to develop a stronger internal planning process.
 To help, here are three ingredients every strategic plan needs.